sagnik6969/obsidian/Programming notes/rcrm/Job Module/jobs.md

 - To check whether the job is posted in the job board or not. => run the following raw query in admin => `raw database`
 ![[Pasted image 20240326211937.png]]
 - when the job posting status column has value 4 that means the job is posted.
-- FOr a job to get posted in free job boards. it should be in open stage.
-And it should be updated in last 7 days f
+- For a job to get posted in free job boards. it should be in open stage.
+And it should be updated in last 7 days for free plan and last 30 days for business plan.
+-